-Today, I just finished and I would recommend this Web Accessibility course from Google by Udacity.
+I finished and would recommend this Web Accessibility course from Google by Udacity.

-Accessibility is something I wasn’t taking seriously before and was just reading some bits here and there without understanding and seeing the big picture if using it.
+Accessibility is something I wasn’t taking it serious before.
+I was reading some bits here and there without understanding and seeing the big picture if using it.

-The important thing is that there is a wide range of people who might have some disabilities and by ignoring them you will make their life harder and they will end up leaving, but the web should be available to everyone.
+The important thing is that there is a wide range of people who might have some disabilities.
+By ignoring them, you will make their life harder and they will end up leaving.
+The web should be available to everyone.

-Think about how someone who is blind using the VoiceOver, and a simple case, someone who is only able to use the keyboard to navigate your website or app.
+Think about how someone who is blind using the VoiceOver.
+A simple case, someone who is only able to use the keyboard to navigate your website or app.

-I encourage you to stop using the mouse for a while and just use your keyboard to navigate different websites or use the ChromeVox or VoiceOver as a screen reader.
+I encourage you to stop using the mouse for a while.
+You can use your keyboard to navigate different websites.
+Also, you can use the ChromeVox or VoiceOver as a screen reader.

-The problem comes with no awareness about it, no budget, or not learning about it at the start of learning about web development as a single topic, somehow we ignore it and jump directly into writing HTML without thinking about this wide range of people who might use the end product.
+The problem comes with no awareness about it.
+No budget, or not learning about it at the start of learning web development as a single topic.

-The course helped to connect the dots and the important thing is to think about the end user while writing code or Developing with Empathy as the course said :)
+The course helped me to connect the dots and to think about the people while writing code or Developing with Empathy as the course said.

 Today, I’m just happy to create and release an update for my website with a simple and minimal design.
 What I need is something that reflects the way that I believe and the way I work, just to make things simple and functional as possible.